pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Children's Bookstore

 THE SEMINOLE: Patchworkers of the Everglades (America's First Peoples series)

 by Rachel A. Koestler-Grack.
 Wonderful color and era B&W illustrations and photos.
 Condition: NEW 2006 Blue Earth soft cover, second printing.
 Content: This is a wonderful series on Native America for youngsters.
 This book takes a look at the Seminole Indians, focusing on their tradition of creating patchwork.
 Includes a recipe for a grape juice and dumpling dessert.
 Excellent.
-(1 copy available)
+(2 copies available)

 The Seminole: Patchworkers of the Everglades